thoughtbot/superglue/docs/page-response.md

   - `revisitOnly` will always issue a visit request in the background before
   - `fromCacheOnly` will only restore the page from cache transitioning

+### `slices`
+An object merged with the `initialState` when implementing `buildStore` inside of `application.js`.
+You can use this as the initial state for redux slices.
+Take advantage of the `SAVE_RESPONSE` to continually update your slice everytime superglue recieves a new page request.